ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/helpers.md

 When calling AddressAndPayment action in CheckoutController expected redirect result to have resolved location to '/Checkout/Complete/1', but in fact received '/Home/Complete/1'.
 ```

-The problem is that the request path is empty which results to the action route data being invalid.
-For that reason we are receiving wrong redirection location.
+The problem is that the request path is empty which makes the action route data being invalid.
+For that reason, we are receiving wrong redirection location.
 The fix is easy - just call **"WithRouteData"**:

 ```c#
 [Fact]